 Fairmont State University's history of preparing effective educators began in 1865, with the institution's establishment as the first private Normal School in West Virginia.
-The Normal School became Fairmont State Teachers College in 1931 and began offering the first 4-Year Bachelor of Arts (BA) degree in education.
+The Normal School became Fairmont State Teachers College in 1931 and began offering the first 4-Year Bachelor of Arts (BA) degree in Education.
 In 2006, Fairmont State College became Fairmont State University and extended its tradition of high quality educator preparation by offering the Master of Arts in Teaching (MAT) and Master of Education (M.Ed.) degrees.
-FSU currently offers the BA in education in 19 specializations leading to initial certification, the MAT in 18 specializations leading to initial certification, and the M.Ed. in 2 specializations leading to either initial or advanced certification.
+Fairmont State University currently offers the BA in Education in 19 specializations leading to initial certification, the MAT in 18 specializations leading to initial certification, and the M.Ed. in 2 specializations leading to either initial or advanced certification.

 Since 1954, Fairmont State University's teacher preparation programs have been continuously recognized by the National Council for the Accreditation of Teacher Education (NCATE).
 Our most recent report from our NCATE team of examiners recognizes our programs on all standards, and notes strengths for two critical standards:

 Standard 2: Assessment - "A strength of the unit is its commitment to utilize its assessment system... the unit, with the involvement of its professional community (FSU faculty, PDS coordinators, PDS host teachers, and FSU liaisons), is regularly evaluating the capacity and effectiveness of its assessment system.
 Data are shared regularly with appropriate stakeholders and are used to make program improvements."